 But arguably foremost it's a chance to meet others that share a fascination with the deep-sky (and other celestial objects), chat about our favourite topics and make new friends.

-The date is Saturday the 3rd of June 2017 at our normal venue: the Institute of Astronomy in Cambridge.
+The date is set for Saturday the 15th of June 2019 at our normal venue: the Institute of Astronomy in Cambridge.
 There's no need to book in advance.
 Member or not, you're all welcome to turn up on the day.
-The doors open at 9:30am and this year we have an extended programme through to 18:00.

 The Society AGM is open to members only and is scheduled for 10:15–10:45.
 Guests are welcome to enjoy their coffee in peace before join us for the most important part of the day.